Top 10 Deck Styles and How to Choose the Right One for Your Home

 • Creates an outdoor room feeling with vertical definition

-• Perfect framework for outdoor shading solutions
+• Perfect framework for outdoor shading additions

-• Adds architectural interest and beauty
+• Adds significant architectural interest and visual appeal

 Cons:

-• Additional cost for the pergola structure
+• Additional construction cost for the pergola structure

-• Requires more maintenance, especially with climbing plants
+• Requires more maintenance — especially with climbing plants

-• Limited protection during heavy rain
+• Provides limited protection during heavy rain events

 6. Covered Deck